The Craft of #Writing: Lexical Density Compared to Writing Rules

 Show Don’t Tell

-It has to do with showing versus caring,” Choi said.
+It has to do with showing versus telling,” Choi said.
 “In order to really resonate with readers, instead of saying ‘she was really really sad,’ it might be better to describe her physical state, to give a literal description.
 You are speaking more like a journalist would.”

 Less successful books are characterized by a higher percentage of verbs, adverbs, and foreign words.
 They also rely more on topical words that could be almost cliché (“love”), typical locations, and extreme (“breathless”) and negative (“bruised”) words;

-The least known books further describe actions and emotions and, conversely, the most renowned have a vocabulary associated with reflection, thought and memories;
+The least known books further describe actions and emotions and, conversely, the most renowned have a vocabulary associated with reflection, thought and memories.
+The more dense and complicated is the novel most likely it will stand out.

 Percentages Of Different Parts of Speech